Majors and Minors Current Productions Upcoming Productions Winter ShortsSpring ShortsBox OfficeAdmissionsFaculty and Staff Past Productions Alumni

 Calvary Theatre Arts students get out of their cages for a night of unpredictable and always memorable theatre!
 Directed by Calvary theatre students, and cast with CU acting students along with fearless actors from our student body, we bring you a smorgasbord of comedy, tragedy, romance, and action!
 Back on the menu – our infamous All-You-Can-Chomp $2 concessions!

-Tickets for Beauty and the Beast on sale now! https://www.calvary.edu/theatre-box-office
+Tickets for Traveler in the Dark on sale now! https://www.calvary.edu/theatre-box-office

 Talk to an admissions counselor (click here)